Tutorials

 ---|---|

-Getting Started with gomcptest | A complete beginner’s guide to setting up the environment, building tools, and running your first agent.
+Getting Started with gomcptest | A complete beginner’s guide to setting up the environment, building tools, and running your first agent with the AgentFlow UI.
 Perfect for first-time users. |

-Building Your First OpenAI-Compatible Server | Step-by-step instructions for running and configuring the OpenAI-compatible server that communicates with LLM models and executes MCP tools. |
+Building Your First OpenAI-Compatible Server | Step-by-step instructions for running and configuring the OpenAI-compatible server with the modern AgentFlow web interface. |

 How-to guides are recipes that guide you through the steps involved in addressing key problems and use cases.
 They are practical and goal-oriented.